-In a basic form, there are three main ingredients you need before starting a business (this includes hiring an entire team or becoming a freelancer).
+In a basic form, there are three essential ingredients you need before starting a business (this includes hiring an entire team or becoming a freelancer).

 I believe to start a successful business, you may not need lots of one or two of these elements (also dependant on the industry you are entering), but you certainly need a good total between all three.
 Let me explain in more detail.